Bishop of Sabah: History

 The first church in the present-day diocese, the Church of Our Holy Saviour, Labuan was built and consecrated by the bishop on 18 December 1866.

 The diocese then included Anglican churches in the Labuan, North Borneo, and Sarawak.
 With the transfer of jurisdiction of the Anglican churches in the Straits Settlements from the Diocese of Calcutta to the diocese, it was renamed the Diocese of Labuan, Sarawak and Singapore in 1869.
 In 1909, the Straits Settlements was separated from to form its own diocese and the diocese was renamed the Diocese of Labuan and Sarawak.
 In 1949, the diocese was again renamed the Diocese of Borneo.

 In 1962, the diocese was divided into the Diocese of Jesselton and the Diocese of Kuching.
 The Diocese of Jesselton was renamed the Diocese of Sabah in 1968 after the renaming of the Jesselton to Kota Kinabalu and to reflect the new political situation after the formation of Malaysia.

-In 2015, the first native Sabahan of the Kadazan people, Melter Tais, was consecrated the Bishop of Sabah.
+In 2015, the first native Sabahan of Kadazan-Dusun descent, Melter Tais, was consecrated the Bishop of Sabah.

 List of bishops

-Yong Chen Fah (younger brother to Ping Chung) was made Assistant Bishop in 1998 and seconded to the Anglican Diocese of Sydney in 2007.
+Yong Chen Fah (1943–2021) (younger brother to Yong Phing Chung) was made Assistant Bishop in 1998 and seconded to the Anglican Diocese of Sydney in 2006 and retired upon turning 65 in 2008.